 Yes, that’s right, you can address up to 24 bit.
 The A register can hold 16 bits too.
 It can also do all the operations on 16 bit, no need for separate 16-bit arithmetic workarounds.
 What doesn’t seem to be apparent is that this is where all hell breaks loose.

-First you have to enable 16-bit in the processor status registers.
+First, you have to enable 16-bit in the processor status registers.
 You can do it for A and X/Y separately.
 Problem is, most mnemonics will look the same, such as:

 This is the same as on the good old 6502.
-However in 16-bit mode it means: LDA #$1000
+However, in 16-bit mode it means: LDA #$1000

 Not only it looks different but compiled into a totally different opcode than the 8-bit counterpart.
 It also takes up 3 bytes of course.

-Now what if a subroutine leaves the A in 8-bit mode and after return you expect it in 16-bit mode?
+Now, what if a subroutine leaves the A in 8-bit mode, and after return, you expect it in 16-bit mode?
 Your code simply will not run.
 You will see in a debugger it doesn’t even look like your code anymore since in 8-bit addressing a 16-bit opcode just won’t work.
 That’s why you have to track what mode you’re in all the time.

 To add to the surprise, the VBL handler may strike at any time since it is tied to the vblank and not synchronized to your code anymore.
-Since you may also need 8-bit code in your VBL handler (I do) but you’re unsure what mode you need to return to - it adds a bit of difficulty as well.
+Since you may also need an 8-bit code in your VBL handler (I do) but you’re unsure what mode you need to return to - it adds a bit of difficulty as well.

 LibSFX helps somewhat by providing macros for tracking the processor state.
-You can set explicitly it to 16-bit mode, or use it like a stack: push a mode (like a8i16) then pop it at the end.
+You can set explicitly it to 16-bit mode, or use it as a stack: push a mode (like a8i16) then pop it at the end.
 Very handy for VBL handlers.